Commercial Agent and Publisher Contracts | AAS FAQ | About Algonkian Author Salon

 4. Submit your profile and achieve pending status.

-5. Upon acceptance from AAS staff (up to five working days), proceed with program registration (membership is $49.00 quarterly or $89.00 annually--$59.00 for Algonkian alums. and no hidden or extra fees for pitching to literary agents or for full participation or use of the AAS website).
+5. Upon acceptance from AAS staff (up to five working days), proceed with program registration (membership is $49.00 quarterly or $89.00 annually--$59.00 for Algonkian alums. and no hidden or extra fees for upcoming literary agent pitch sessions or for full participation or use of the AAS website).